1. Spelling

 a very engaging argument

-Additionally, do not hyphenate compound adjectival forms in which the first element is a comparative or superlative.
+Similarly, do not hyphenate compound adjectives in which the first element is a comparative or superlative.

 the most cited research paper